-Management believes that the shift to lower production tonnage at higher grades will allow us to lower our cost per tonne and per ounce and ultimately be more profitable in the long run.
-The final costs of the labour reductions and other related variable costs were absorbed by September, 2019 and costs have ultimately reduced going forward.
+Management believes that the shift to lower production tonnage at higher grades is allowing us to lower our cost per tonne and per ounce and ultimately be more profitable in the long run.
+The final costs of the labour reductions and other related variable costs were absorbed by September, 2019 and costs have ultimately been reduced going forward as shown above.